microsoft/intelligence-toolkit/app/tutorials/anonymize_case_data.md

 #### Quantize datetime attributes

 Under `Quantize datetime attributes`, select the `quarter` attribute and `Half` bin size to combine quarters into half years.
-After pressing `Quantize selected columns`, switching from the `Input data` to the `Processed data` view of the loaded data will show `quarter` now encoded into half years.
+After pressing `Quantize selected columns`, switching from the `Input data` to the `Prepared data` view of the loaded data will show `quarter` now encoded into half years.
 The column name can be updated in a later step.

 #### Quantize numeric attributes

 Under `Quantize numeric attributes`, select `age`, set `Target bins` to `5`, and leave `Trim percent` at `0.00`.
-After pressing `Quantize selected columns`, the `Processed data` view of the loaded data will show `age` now encoded into five age ranges represented as (exclusive mininum value-inclusive maximum value):
+After pressing `Quantize selected columns`, the `Prepared data` view of the loaded data will show `age` now encoded into five age ranges represented as (exclusive mininum value-inclusive maximum value]:

-- `(0.0-20.0]`
+- `(0-20]`
-- `(20.0-40.0]`
+- `(20-40]`
-- `(40.0-60.0]`
+- `(40-60]`
-- `(60.0-80.0]`
+- `(60-80]`
-- `(80.0-100.0]`
+- `(80-100]`

-Looking at the actual distribution of `age` values in the dataset, we see that there are very few data points in the `(0.0-20.0]` and `(80.0-100.0]` age ranges.
+Looking at the actual distribution of `age` values in the dataset, we see that there are very few data points in the `(0-20]` and `(80-100]` age ranges.
 We might therefore decide to trim some of these extreme values before determining appropriate bin sizes for the quantized data.
 Setting `Trim percent` to `0.01` and pressing `Quantize selected columns` again results in new age ranges as follows:

-- `(20.0-30.0]`
+- `(20-30]`
-- `(30.0-40.0]`
+- `(30-40]`
-- `(40.0-50.0]`
+- `(40-50]`
-- `(50.0-60.0]`
+- `(50-60]`

 In general, the fewer the values of a data attribute and the more even the distribution of values across a dataset, the better.

 #### Suppress insignificant attribute values

 If an attribute value occurs only a small number of times, then attribute combinations containing that value will generally be even less frequent.
-Since these combinations will likely be eliminated during the data synthesis process anyway, removing low-frequency values from the sensitive dataset by specifying a `Minimum value count` of say `10` will reduce the number of combinations that need to be controlled.
+Since these combinations will likely be eliminated during the data synthesis process anyway, removing low-frequency values from the sensitive dataset by specifying a `Minimum value count` of say `5` will reduce the number of combinations that need to be controlled.
 This typically raises the accuracy of the resulting synthetic dataset.

 The checkbox `Suppress boolean False / binary 0` is also selected by default.
 This should be unchecked if `False` or `0` values are sensitive and/or counts of attribute combinations containing these values are important for analysis.
 In many cases, however, counts of cases that don't have certain attributes are less useful for analysis and lead to an explosion in the number of attribute combinations that need to be controlled.
 It is therefore recommended to leave this box checked and recode any meaningful alternatives using `Yes` and `No` values.

+#### Rename attributes

+Rename `age` to `age_range` and `quarter` to `period`.

 #### Evaluating synthesizability